Code-the-Dream-School/python-200/lessons/Pipelines.md

 # Pipelines with Prefect

 Imagine running your analysis once, then being asked to run it again tomorrow, next week, or on a larger dataset.
-Manually re-running each step—loading, cleaning, analyzing, and reporting—would be painful, error-prone, and time-consuming.
+Manually re-running each step - loading, cleaning, analyzing, and reporting - would be painful, error-prone, and time-consuming.

 **Pipelines solve this**.
 They give us reproducible, modular workflows where each step is defined and orchestrated.
 This becomes especially powerful in **cloud computing** (This is a topic we'll explore in more detail in future lessons of Python 200).